swatisahay/Pizza-order/README.md

 ## Support and contact details

-_Please contact Jean84646@gmail.com  and swatiranjan0111@gmail.com for any issues, questions, ideas, or concerns._
+_Please contact  swatiranjan0111@gmail.com for any issues, questions, ideas, or concerns._

 ## Technologies Used